mguellsegarra/yami-bookmark-fuzzy-finder/README.md

 1. Install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/yami-bookmark-fuzzy-finder)
 2. Or install manually:
    - Clone this repository
-   - Open Chrome or your Chromium-based browser and navigate to `chrome://extensions/`
+   - Open Chrome or your Chromium-based browser and navigate to `chrome://extensions/` or go to `Manage Extensions`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked" and select the extension directory